robdobsn/RaftCLI/README.md

 This will first build the firmware (and all of the build options are availble as above), then it will flash the firmare to the Espressif processor and then start a serial monitor.

-To specify the serial port to be used there is the -p option.
+If the serial port is not specified (with the -p option) then the most likely suitable serial port will be tried.
 You can also specify baud rate for flashing using -f option.
 This program generally uses the espressif esptool to do the actual work of flashing.
 If you need to specify the full path to this tool then use the -t option.

 Once the flashing process is complete the monitoring function will be started to view the output from the serial port.
 The options for this are described below and can be used both run and monitor commands.